Best phones 2025 tested — January top picks

 Reasons to avoid

-The Galaxy S24 Ultra offers the peak Android experience, with the kind of improvements you'd demand for such a premium phone — a better processor, a brighter display and camera fine-tuning.
-But this year's model stands out with the arrival of Galaxy AI features, which tap into artificial intelligence to handle tasks like translation, transcription and summaries.
-This may be Samsung's first attempt at putting AI front and center, but tools like Circle to Search and notes auto-formatting already felt very polished when I put them to the test.
+Galaxy AI may be Samsung's first attempt at putting AI front and center, but features like Circle to Search and notes auto-formatting already felt very polished when I put them to the test on other S24 models.
 And more importantly, Samsung integrated its AI improvements into things you're already using your phone for, like photo editing, searching and writing messages.
 You don't have to learn new skills to get the most out of Galaxy AI.

-Camera performance: Swapping out a 10MP telephoto lens with a 10x zoom for a 50MP shooter with a 5x zoom felt like a step back to me, even though the new telephoto sensor offers higher resolution.
+Camera performance: Swapping out a 10MP telephoto lens with a 10x zoom for a 50MP shooter with a 5x zoom has felt like a step back to me, even though the new telephoto sensor offers higher resolution.
 (At least you can still enjoy 10x zooms by cropping down those 50MP shots.
 And the 100x Space Zoom feature is as impressive as before.)
 Even though I'm not a fan of the change, the Galaxy S24 Ultra remains a top camera phone, with a better handle on color than previous Samsung flagships.
 My colleague John Velasco compared 200 photos shot by the Galaxy S24 Ultra and Galaxy S23 Ultra to gauge the camera improvements, and though they were slight year over year, you can see better color and more consistent quality in the S24 Ultra shots.
 Only the iPhone's superior low-light performance keeps the S24 Ultra out of the top spot for camera phones in my opinion.

 Battery and charging: The Snapdragon 8 Gen 3 powering the Galaxy S24 Ultra is very efficient, helping the S24 Ultra last for 16 hours and 45 minutes on our battery test, That's only 50 minutes behind the iPhone 16 Pro Max's impressive average.
 Wired charging speeds remain at 45W, which is good but slower than the OnePlus 12 and its 80W charging speeds.